Child Custody

 • The co-parenting skills of the couple

-At Pearson Butler, we have a comprehensive knowledge of how the family courts work, and we can help answer all your questions about child custody.
+At Pearson Butler, we have a comprehensive knowledge of how the family courts work in Salt Lake County, and we can help answer all your questions about child custody.
 Our South Jordan child custody lawyers are committed to improving the lives of our clients and making the process less confusing and frustrating for everyone involved.

 Call (801) 683-5813 today to contact our family law team for a consultation.